A Step-by-Step Guide to the Cabin Crew Assessment Day Experience

 Sample Questions:

 Stay calm, avoid panicking, and answer confidently.
-Watch your body language and facial expressions—these are often scrutinized.
+Additionally, watch your body language and facial expressions—these are often scrutinized.
 Always remember to smile!

 Group Exercise

 Candidates are split into groups of 8-10 for this exercise.
-Group tasks are popular with recruiters as they provide an effective way to assess a large number of candidates quickly.
+Group tasks allow recruiters to assess many candidates quickly.

 Key Skills Assessed: